ia3andy/demo-decks/abstracts/quarkus-web-rainbow.md

 Sortez vos téléphones pour essayer le jeu que j'ai développé avec Quarkus pour l'occasion.
 Après un peu d'explication, nous commencerons à coder certaines fonctionnalités pour montrer à quel point c'est sympa et efficace.

 Une fois chez vous, clonez le dépôt et jouez avec pour explorer les différentes options.
 Je resterai en contact pour répondre à vos questions."

+## Lab

+## devJoy+++ Quarkus sends Full-Stack Dev to the next level!

+In this lab (assuming you successfully passed the skills check below 🤓), with some guidance from the crew, you will create your own CMS with a Markdown Editor and all :)

+Bonus point: A FullStack Microservice to allow commenting 💬 on the articles!

+Skills check:

+- `git clone -b starthttps://github.com/ia3andy/quarkus-web-lab.git`
+- `System.out.println("I have already played with Java");`
+- `<p>I also <i>know</i> what is a html <b>tag</b></p>`

+We (the Quarkus team) crafted a set of tools for Full-Stack developers, allowing you to create Single Page apps (React, Angular, ...), FullStack Microservice (Lit, ..) or Server Side Rendering (with htmx or not) with close to zero configuration.

+Get ready for some dev joy!
+In this lab, we're leveraging all this to show you how Quarkus can also level up your own Web Apps.

+Env check:
+- Laptop
+- JDK 17+
+- Git
+- IDE (IntelliJ, VSCode, …)